theupdateframework/specification/tuf-spec.md

    cases, the exact number is unknown.
 This may happen, for example, if an external program is used to compute the root hash of a tree of targets files, and this program does not provide the total size of all of these files.)
-If consistent snapshots are not used (see Section 7), then the filename used to download the target file is of the fixed form FILENAME.EXT (e.g., foobar.tar.gz).
-Otherwise, the filename is of the form HASH.FILENAME.EXT (e.g., c14aeb4ac9f4a8fc0d83d12482b9197452f6adf3eb710e3b1e2b79e8d14cb681.foobar.tar.gz), where HASH is one of the hashes of the targets file listed in the targets metadata file found earlier in step 5.5.
+If consistent snapshots are not used (see [[#consistent-snapshots]]), then the filename used to download the target file is of the fixed form FILENAME.EXT (e.g., foobar.tar.gz).
+Otherwise, the filename is of the form HASH.FILENAME.EXT (e.g., c14aeb4ac9f4a8fc0d83d12482b9197452f6adf3eb710e3b1e2b79e8d14cb681.foobar.tar.gz), where HASH is one of the hashes of the targets file listed in the targets metadata file found earlier in step [[#update-targets]].
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

 # 6. Usage # {#usage}